challenge

 Multichannel

-37% increase in automotive test-drive requests 48% year-on-year increase in motorcycle website leads "Never have I had so many positive comments about how fantastic our new website looks and works.
-The end product is beyond our expectations." -Katie Palmer, Suzuki
++37% increase in automotive test-drive requests +48% YoY growth in motorcycle website leads Dealer and customer feedback highlighted increased satisfaction, clarity, and conversion across product lines Internal marketing and engineering teams able to reuse patterns—reducing future development effort and rollout time The platform is now a scalable foundation for future digital offerings, localized markets, and campaign integration “Never have I had so many positive comments about how fantastic our new website looks and works.
+The end product is beyond our expectations.” — Katie Palmer, Suzuki